fluidecho/naked-websocket/README.md

 __Why not just use socket.io?__

 You should use socket.io for __Browser__ applications and Naked WebSocket for __inter-process__ applications.
-Naked WebSocket is a much faster comunication link over socket.io which uses the _http_ module (slower but Browser compliant), Naked WebSocket use the _net_ or _tls_ modules (faster without Browser compliance).
+Naked WebSocket is a much faster comunication link than socket.io, because socket.io uses the _http_ module (slower but Browser compliant), Naked WebSocket use the _net_ or _tls_ modules (faster without Browser compliance).

 Naked WebSocket also allows you to use any data framing (message exchange) you wish, for example [JSON](https://www.npmjs.com/package/ndjson), [MsgPack](https://www.npmjs.com/package/msgpack), [SMP](https://github.com/smprotocol/smp-node), [AMP](https://github.com/tj/node-amp), none, or any other.